 One of the benefits of Pie Town is that there is very little traffic.
 The average commute to work is 0.00 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-Pie Town is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Pie Town does not have a public transit system used by locals to get to and from work.

 The per capita income in Pie Town in 2022 was $33,695, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
 This equates to an annual income of $134,780 for a family of four.
 However, Pie Town contains both very wealthy and poor people as well.